cksystemsteaching/selfie/book.md

 These formulae are known as De Morgan’s Laws, something I remember from my first semester more than thirty years ago.
 However, what is important here is that all these operators can be implemented by *logic gates* which are then put together to form an *electronic circuit* and ultimately a *processor* or *central processing unit* abbreviated *CPU*.
 The key insight is to see the connection between Boolean Logic and *digital* electronics.
 The two different states of each bit, 0 and 1, that is, the two different logical statements, false and true, are simply represented by two different *discrete* electronic signals such as low and high voltage, respectively.
 That's it!

+An AND operator, for example, can be constructed by two *transistors* connected in a sequence that transmits high voltage only if the input to both transistors is high voltage.
+A transistor is essentially just a switch and the fundamental building block of digital devices.
+Its miniaturization began in the late 1950s and has started the computer revolution.

 ![A Half Adder](half-adder.png "A Half Adder")

-The AND and XOR operators, for example, can be arranged as logic gates to construct a so-called *half adder* in an electronic circuit which performs binary addition of two addend bits as described above.
+The AND and XOR operators can then be arranged as logic gates to construct a so-called *half adder* in an electronic circuit which performs binary addition of two addend bits as described above.

 ![A Full Adder](full-adder.png "A Full Adder")

 We can then take two half adders and an OR operator as logic gate to construct a *full adder* which performs binary addition of three bits: two addend bits, like a half adder, plus a carry bit, also called *carry-in*.
 A full adder computes, like a half adder, a sum bit and a carry bit, also called *carry-out*, which is 1 if either or both of the carry bits of the two half adders are 1.
+A full adder requires, depending on technology, several dozen transistors.

 ![A 7-bit Adder](7-bit-adder.png "A 7-bit Adder")

 Finally, we can take 7 full adders, one for each bit in the example of the previous section, and connect them in a chain of full adders to form a 7-bit adder where the carry-out of each full adder is fed to the carry-in of the more-significant full adder to the left of it, resembling what we do when adding two binary numbers by hand.
 In an actual electronic circuit, the exact same thing happens by having the involved bits travel as low and high voltage through the circuit.
+Now, imagine a modern computer which typically features 32-bit and even 64-bit adders which in turn require around one- to two-thousand transistors, respectively.
+Only the dramatic miniaturization of transistors made that possible.

-Everything a computer does is essentially based on that connection of Boolean Logic and digital electronics.
-If you are interested in the topic look for books on computer architecture of which we mention some at the end of the chapter.
+Everything a computer does is essentially based on the connection of Boolean Logic and digital electronics.
+If you are interested in the topic look for books on computer architecture of which we mention one at the end of the chapter.
 It is an incredibly exciting, highly active field that is the foundation of the computer revolution.

 You may ask yourself why we do not go further into the details of digital electronics here.
 The reason is because we can, thanks to Boolean Logic, and thereby save a lot of time and effort.
 Boolean Logic provides an *abstraction* from digital electronics that allows us to ignore physics!
 This is almost magic.